spencertipping/ni/doc/spreadsheet.md

 ## Lazy ranges
 Lazy ranges work just like buffered ranges, with the following exceptions:

-1. The first letter is written in uppercase.
+1. Lazy ranges start with an underscore.
+(I wanted to have the first letter in uppercase instead, but Ruby is having none of it.)
 2. Lazy ranges are always completely consumed since no buffering occurs.
 3. Lazy ranges are abstract values and must be reduced to get a value out.
 4. Lazy ranges always start on the first row (**TODO:** fix this because it's